ADES-attic/C/readme.md

 C language ADES library and programs.

-## Contents, 24 Sep 2015
+## Contents, 2 Oct 2015

-* Configure/make related scripts
+* Configure/make related scripts.
-* pxdirect, an executable, a validating PSV to XML converter.
-* A header file with C structures representing the ADES.
-* ades, a C library with callable functions, currently readPSVFile and writeXMLFile
+* A C library with callable functions.
+* Executables to validate PSV and XML files and convert between the two formats.

+See `inc/ades.h` for the library API.
+See `inc/ds.h` for data structures used by the library.

+Executables are:
+* xv - validate an XML file in place.
+* pv - validate a PSV file in place.
+* xp - convert an XML file to a PSV file.
-* px, an executable, a PSV to XML converter based on the ades library.
+* px - convert a PSV file to an XML file.

 ## Building

 The standard ./configure, make sequence should work.
 Configure --prefix= and make install if you like.

-I think the theory is the committed configure should be good.
+The provided ./configure should work.
 To rebuild it though the magic spell is

     autoreconf --install